Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

 8. Change to your *Actindo Core1* instance and select *Omni-Channel > Settings > Tab CONNECTIONS*.
     - The new connection has been created, synchronized, and activated.
     - The credentials of the connection have been automatically created.
     - All related standard attributes, attribute sets, and attribute groups have been created.
-If required, you can adapt these objects to your needs later using the *DataHub* module.<!---Stimmt das?-->
+If required, you can adapt these objects to your needs later using the *DataHub* or *PIM* module.
     - All relevant APIs settings in *BigCommerce* are automatically created.
-See the *Store-level API account* in the *BigCommerce* app under Settings > API.
+See the *Store-level API account* in the *BigCommerce* app under *Settings > API*.

    ![New Omni-Channel connection](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/OmniChannelConnectionCreated.png "[New Omni-Channel connection]")